caendesilva/pikoserve/README.md

-# pikoserve - A truly tiny framework for PHP microservices
+# 🍦 Pikoserve - A truly tiny framework for PHP microservices

 ## About